 One easy way to transform the look of your vining plants is to give them an indoor trellis.
 Trellising your houseplants will not only help mature leaves but is also a great opportunity to style your houseplants and turn them into a statement piece.
-Let's discuss all the ways you can create your own trellis.
+Let's discuss all the ways you can create your own DIY plant trellis for pots.

 DIY moss poleA moss pole is a pole that's coated with moss and helps encourage houseplants to grow bigger, mature leaves.
 Moss poles are the most popular method in the plant support category.
 For this you'll need; spaghnum moss, PVC pipe or a bamboo stick, zip ties and wire mesh.

 First, make sure to lay down a tarp or planting mat to help with the mess.
 Moss has a tendency to shed everywhere and a tarp will make cleaning a lot easier.
 Now, you'll need to soak the moss in water.
 Once it's fully saturated, give it a good squeeze and wring out the excess water.
 It's never good to use moss that's dripping wet.

 Next, cut the wire mesh about 1-2 ft taller than the plant.
 For width, make sure to not make it wider than the pot you're using.
 You may need to take some measurements.

 Now lay the wire mesh down on your planting tarp and cover it entirely in moss and lay the PVC pipe or bamboo stick in the middle--this will act as the plant support structure.
 This support structure is especially important for those larger moss poles.

 Lastly, close the moss pole by overlapping the two ends of the wire mess and securing it with zip-ties.
 You can use scissor or wire cutters to cut off any excess parts from the zip ties or wire mesh and you can also trim any spaghnum moss that is sticking out.